Introjection (Neon Genesis Evangelion): Cultural references

 The episode's title, "Introjection", is a reference to the eponymous concept in psychoanalysis; the term denotes the act of incorporating other people's characteristics and feelings, and making them one's own.
 The title refers to Shinji's maturation and his new awareness of his ego, and the process of Zeruel's absorption by Eva-01.
 According to the book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten), which was edited by Yahata Shoten, the term can also relate to the episode's plot on several levels.
-After watching the defeat of Eva-00 and 02, Shinji declares he is "the pilot of Eva-01" as a result of incorporating "another Self", that is, his self as a pilot, and the values of his father Gendo.
+After watching the defeat of Eva-00 and Eva-02, Shinji declares he is "the pilot of Eva-01" as a result of incorporating "another Self", that is, his self as a pilot, and the values of his father Gendo.
 Eva-01 reactivates after incorporating Shinji's request for help.
-The book also notes in psychoanalytic theory, it is through introjection the superego—the part of the psyche that results from parental and social norms—is formed.
+The book also notes that in psychoanalytic theory, it is through introjection that the superego—the part of the psyche that results from parental and social norms—is formed.
 Shinji, who in "Ambivalence" refused to fight Bardiel, later kills Kaworu Nagisa in the last episodes of the series, having introjected Gendo's parental norm of the necessity of making sacrifices in war in the episode.
 During Rei's attempted suicide, a soundtrack called "Thanatos" is audible; the name Thanatos is a reference to the Greek god of death.
 In psychoanalysis, Thanatos denotes the death drive, the instinct to destroy others and oneself.

 The anime critic Akio Nagatomi noted Eva-01 devouring Zeruel is modeled after primates, tracing a possible influence from Stanley Kubrick's movie 2001: A Space Odyssey (1968).
 When Gendo attempts to activate Eva-01 with the Dummy System, he says "tomaruhachi (ヒトマルハチ)", a military expression that is used to prevent misunderstandings when pronouncing numbers, particularly the number 108.
 According to Yahata Shoten's Evangelion Glossary, in Buddhism, 108 is the number of human desires, and is likened to an image of "pearls and mirrors".
 The image of the out-of-control Unit 01, which walks on four legs while devouring an Angel, was inspired by the Buddhist figures of the preta, damned people who are punished for their earthly sins with eternal hunger.